NNU-GISA/GISA-RailPC/README.md

-# Rail3D: A Large-Scale Mobile LiDAR Point Cloud Dataset for Semantic Segmentation of Railway Scenes
+# RailPC: A Large-Scale Railway Point Cloud Semantic Segmentation Dataset

-This is the official repository of the **Rail3D** dataset.
+This is the official repository of the **RailPC** dataset.
 For details, please refer to:

 ## Download
 If you would like to apply for this dataset, please complete the information in the following format and email it to 211345003@njnu.edu.cn or 221302177@njnu.edu.cn.
 We'll get right back to you. <br />

-	Subject: Request for Rail3D dataset
+	Subject: Request for RailPC dataset

     ******** Basic information ********
     · Name: